migramirez2/Harmony-ONE/progress/adam-androulidakis.md

-2024-01-09: WIP PR on pruning stale delegation data has been updated reflecting changes into main->dev and fixing missing code/logic in engine_test.go.
+2024-01-09 Tuesday: WIP PR on pruning stale delegation data has been updated reflecting changes into main->dev and fixing missing code/logic in engine_test.go.
 Notified Diego, this is in his queue now. https://github.com/harmony-one/harmony/pull/4505

 ---

-2024-01-1: Happy new year!
+2024-01-1 Friday: Happy new year!
 Work on Harmony's Blockchain gaming initiatives have begun.
 I am currently updating and testing AA code changes from upstream before deployment

 ---